Land reform in Scotland: Criticism

-Criticism by landlords
+By landlords

-In August 2013, landowners including the Duke of Roxburghe expressed concerns about the work of the Land Reform Review Group and the focus on community ownership.
+In August 2013, landowners including the Duke of Roxburghe expressed concerns about the work of the land reform review group and the focus on community ownership.
 The landowners stated that private ownership brought efficiency and greater protection for endangered species from development of land.
 Also, there were other social, economic, and environmental benefits to private ownership of Scottish land.
 The Duke of Roxburghe raised concerns specifically about the economic impacts, and the impact on the agricultural sector, saying:

 Radical proposals that threaten private property rights and which impact adversely on private enterprise, investment and development or which deprive young aspiring farmers the opportunity to get a firm foothold on the farming ladder would be immensely damaging in our view and act against the interests of the communities involved.